hmrc/economic-crime-levy-account-frontend/README.md

 To check if there are any scalastyle errors, warnings or infos:
 > `sbt scalastyle`

+## Feature flags

+The following features can be turned on or off by changing configuration flags as follows.
+These flags must have a value of 'true' or 'false'.

+> `welsh-translation`

+Enabled/disables Welsh translations.

+> `enrolmentStoreProxyStubEnabled`

+Enables/disables the stub used for enrolments.
+Should be set to 'true' in LOCAL and DEV environments only.

+> `amendReturnsEnabled`

+Enables/disables the amend returns feature.

+> `amendRegistrationEnabled`

+Enables/disables the amend registration feature.
+If this is disabled then the registration tile on the My ECL Account home page will not be visible.

+> `paymentsEnabled`

+Enables/disables the payments feature.
+If this is disabled then the payments tile on the My ECL Account home page will not be visible.

+> `requestRefundEnabled`

+Enables/disables the refund feature.
+If this is disabled then users will not be able to request a refund.

+> `returnsEnabled`

+Enables/disables the returns feature.
+If this is disabled then the returns tile on the My ECL Account home page will not be visible.

 ### License

 This code is open source software licensed under